 Location: Les Saintes

 We started the day with Oceanography class, where we discussed the results from the estuary lab we completed yesterday.
 After discussing salinities and temperatures, we moved on to passage prep.
-Since everybody onboard is getting more and more accustomed to the boat, we were ready and in our way in no time.
-Once we left the bay, and the shadow of the island, Ocean Star picked up the winds that swiftly brought us to the second French island we visit in our voyage.
+Since everybody onboard is getting more and more accustomed to the boat, we were ready and on our way in no time.
+Once we left the bay and the shadow of the island, Ocean Star picked up the winds that swiftly brought us to the second French island we visited on our voyage.

 The rain tried to water the curry delights we had for dinner as well, but we managed to dodge it one more time.
 We finished the last bits of dinner and the squeeze question for the day in our cozy salon in time for MTE class.

-Later tonight, I’m sure we will be having good night dreams of French baguettes.
+Later tonight, I’m sure we will be having good night’s dreams of French baguettes.